jackokring/KRTPluginA/README.md

 Ω
 ===

-*The 70% Grey One (With A Display) - Clock distribution randomizer*
+*The 70% Grey One (With A Display) - Clock distribution randomiser*

 Parameters
 ---